Sanskrati035/Paysafe/README.md

 ## Known limitations (MVP scope)

 - SQLite only; not built for concurrent writers at scale.
-- The live agent feed uses polling, not WebSockets (simpler for a hackathon demo, trivial to swap later).
+- The live agent feed uses polling, not WebSockets (simpler for demo, trivial to swap later).
 - LLM classification path is untested end-to-end in this build environment (no network egress); the rule-based fallback path is what's exercised by the seed data and is what runs by default.